fxvarga/microfrontend-sample/Readme.md

 - **`mf_workflow`** and **`mf_provider`** remotes for isolated microfrontends
 - **`@shared/ui`** component library for reusable, styled UI components
 - **Turborepo** for task orchestration and build performance

-> Build scalable, composable frontends with minimal overhead and maximum modularity.

 ---